Bleak House (1959 TV serial): Archive Status

-All episodes were originally either broadcast live or recorded on 405 line black and white videotapes, with 35mm film inserts for exterior scenes.
-Although the original recordings for the studio and location work no longer exist, the series was telerecorded, and 16mm film copies have survived intact.
+All episodes were originally either broadcast live or recorded on 405 line black and white videotapes, with 35 mm film inserts for exterior scenes.
+Although the original recordings for the studio and location work no longer exist, the series was telerecorded, and 16 mm film copies have survived intact.
 At one point during one of the later episodes, an insect can be seen on the screen, having crawled across it during the recording.
 As the error was unavoidable, no copy of the episode without an insect on the screen exists.

 Critical reception

 On the series DVD release, Archive Television Musings wrote "Lacking the visual sweep of the later adaptations, this version of Bleak House has to stand or fall on the quality of its actors.
 Luckily, there's very little to complain about here.
 There are some fine central performances – Fairfax, Cruickshank and Jeavons especially – whilst...there's strength in depth from the supporting players with Timothy Bateson standing out.
 Another strong early BBC Dickens serial, Bleak House comes warmly recommended.